spoonertaylor/SI_618/README.md

 Topics of this course were:

-* Fetching and parsing web content
+* Fetching and parsing web content and API's
 * Using SQLite to query SQL databases
 * Big data processing using Hadoop, MapReduce and Spark
+* Crowdsourcing using Amazon MTurk